 Amazon virtual private cloud(VPC) is a virtual space to you start the AWS resources into virtual networks that you defined.

-This virtual network is a conventional network that you operate in your own data Research center just like the traditional on-premises setup but here everything will be hosted in AWS which gives the benefits of using the scalable infrastructure of AWS.
+This virtual network is a conventional network that you operate in cloud data Research center just like the traditional on-premises setup but here everything will be hosted in AWS which gives the benefits of using the scalable infrastructure of AWS.

 Employing a virtual non-public cloud will add an extra layer of security where all the resources can be hosted inside which acts as a layer of protection from cyber attackers.
-For Example, by a process that resources inside your AWS account can work safely and 6can safely access to the internet.
+For Example, by a process that resources inside your AWS account can work safely and can add safety to access the internet.